 Option 3: Use flat stock image apps

-For a long time, it was only possible for artists with Photoshop skills to use stock images as mockups.
+For a long time, only artists with Photoshop skills could use stock images as mockups.
 This could easily take hours and sometimes it still does.
 If you don’t want to use Photoshop, here are some apps/web services that are programmed to help you make mockups.
 They do all the hard work for you while you just play around and place your art where it looks best.

 $59.99 per year (no free options)